whtns/chevreul/README.md

 <a href="http://cobriniklab.saban-chla.usc.edu:3838/chevreul_demo/" target="_blank" rel="noopener noreferrer">here</a>

-There are also convenient functions for: \* Clustering and Dimensional Reduction of Raw Sequencing Data \*
+There are also convenient functions for: \* Clustering and Dimensional Reduction of Raw Sequencing Data. \*
 <a href="https://satijalab.org/seurat/v3.0/pancreas_integration_label_transfer.html" target="_blank" rel="noopener noreferrer">Integration
 and Label Transfer</a> \* Louvain Clustering at a Range of Resolutions
 \* Cell cycle state regression and labeling \* RNA velocity calculation